Hotel Habana Libre

-Hotel Tryp Habana Libre is one of the larger hotels in Cuba, situated in Vedado, Havana.
+The Hotel Habana Libre is one of the larger hotels in Cuba, situated in Vedado, Havana.
 The hotel has 572 rooms in a 25-floor tower at Calle 23 ("La Rampa") and Calle L. Opened in 1958 as the Habana Hilton, the hotel famously served as the residence of Fidel Castro and other revolutionaries throughout 1959, after their capture of Havana.

 History

 Design and construction

 The Habana Hilton was constructed at a cost of $24 million, under the personal auspices of President Fulgencio Batista.
 It was built as an investment by the Caja de Retiro y Asistencia Social de los Trabajadores Gastronómicos, the pension plan of the Cuban catering workers' union, with additional financing from the Banco de Fomento Agrícola e Industrial de Cuba (BANFAIC).
 It was operated by the American Hilton Hotels International group and was designed by the well-known Los Angeles architect Welton Becket, who had previously designed the Beverly Hilton for the chain.
 Becket designed the 27-story Habana Hilton in collaboration with Havana-based architects Lin Arroyo and Gabriela Menéndez.
 Arroyo was the Minister of Public Works under Batista.
 The hotel was constructed by the Frederick Snare Corporation.

 The architectural historian Peter Moruzzi, author of Havana Before Castro, notes what the Hilton meant to Batista:

 “Batista considered the Habana Hilton among his proudest achievements, its huge blue-lit rooftop ‘Hilton’ name announcing to the world that the eminent Conrad Hilton had confidence in Cuba’s future – that the country was a safe place in which to invest – and that tourists could now find in Havana the modern comforts they expected in a top international resort.”